cjburkey01/BulletLang/README.md

 ## About

-A fast, efficient programming language with syntax as comfortable as Ruby and Java that compiles down to the ultra-fast and pretty-efficient [C language](https://en.wikipedia.org/wiki/C_(programming_language)).
+A fast, efficient programming language with syntax as comfortable as [Ruby](https://www.ruby-lang.org/en/) and [Java](https://www.java.com/en/) that compiles down to the ultra-fast, low-level, and efficient [C language](https://en.wikipedia.org/wiki/C_(programming_language)).

 ## Obtaining Source